It’s always this time of December that my thoughts turn to Saint Nicholas. It’s hard not to, given that the holiday decorations went up on Halloween.

 No, the St. Nick of whom I think is the one from the Clement Clarke Moore poem, the one that I read to my children so many times that I can still recall it from memory.
 I sometimes intentionally made mistakes when I read it to my son as a way to determine if he was asleep or just listening with his eyes closed.
 If it were the latter, he would stop me mid-poem, insist on a correction by reminding me of the right words.
 He would do this without opening his eyes…”Dad, it’s not, Vomit, Stupid, Dagwood and Nixon, it’s Comet, Cupid, Donner and Blitzen.”….or, “Dad, it’s not a ‘bowel, foul and smelly’ it’s a ‘bowlful of jelly'”.
 Tykes demand accuracy.

-The poem also describes the flying reindeer as “tiny” and the sleigh as “miniature”, additional clues that if one were to plop the Mall Santa or the Coca Cola version onto the sleigh, there would likely be some serious issues with The International Brotherhood of Flying Reindeer, Local 001.
+The poem also describes the flying reindeer as “tiny” and the sleigh as “miniature”, additional clues that if one were to plop the Mall Santa onto the sleigh, there would likely be some serious issues with The International Brotherhood of Flying Reindeer, Local 001.

 Moore was the scion of a prominent New York family.
 His father, Bishop Benjamin Moore, officiated at the inauguration of George Washington, invented lead paint and was personally responsible for the creation of the accent wall color “Tangy Tangerine” in 1808.
 But, as so often happens, I digress.

-Clement Moore’s Saint Nicholas is my kind of Santa: smokes a pipe (not Marlboro Lights), is a jolly elf, lively, quick, magical, wouldn’t think of letting relatively enormous and greedy children sit on his lap, wears leather, knows where all the “bad” girls live, has a license to fly, is droll, has twinkling eyes, merry dimples, rosy cheeks and a red nose.
+Clement Moore’s Saint Nicholas is my kind of Santa: smokes a pipe (not Marlboro Lights), is a jolly elf, lively, quick, magical, wouldn’t think of letting greedy children sit on his lap, wears leather, knows where all the “bad” girls live, has a license to fly, is droll, has twinkling eyes, merry dimples, rosy cheeks and a red nose.
 In brief, a very small W.C.
 Fields.
-Now we’re talking.

 Observoid of the Day: A journey of a thousand miles begins with a stop at the ATM.